chrisjsewell/ipymd/README.md

-# IPython Molecular Dynamics Analysis (ipymd)
+# IPython Molecular Dynamics Analysis (ipyMD)
-Analysis of Molecular Dynamics output in the IPython Notebook
+Analysis of Molecular Dynamics output in the IPython Notebook (http://ipymd.rtfd.io)

 This package aims to provide a means of producing **reusable** analysis of Molecular Dynamics (MD) output in the IPython Notebook.